Paper Details

 Abstract

-Grain legumes like field pea offer a strategic role in ensuring nutritional security; however, research gaps exist regarding their genetic potential for grain yield under the agro-ecological conditions of Bilecik, Turkey.
-Therefore, this multi-year screening study comparatively assessed fifteen potent genotypes of field pea (KB-211, 21, 39, 55, 70, 79, 90, 95, 104, 110, 124, 141, 153, 161, and 165) and six varieties (Tore, Servet, Whistler, Ulubatli, Golyazi, and Kirazli), while the experimental design was a randomized complete block design (RCBD) with three replicates.
+Grain legumes, including field pea, contribute significantly to ensuring nutritional security; however, research gaps exist regarding their genetic potential for grain yield under the agro-ecological conditions of Bilecik, Türkiye.
+Therefore, a two-year screening study comparatively assessed 15 potent genotypes of field pea (KB-211, 21, 39, 55, 70, 79, 90, 95, 104, 110, 124, 141, 153, 161, and 165) and 6 varieties (Tore, Servet, Whistler, Ulubatli, Golyazi, and Kirazli).
+The experiment was conducted in a randomized complete block design (RCBD) with three replicates.
 The results showed that genotype 39 had the highest harvest index (37.7%), and the Whitler variety exhibited the maximum number of pods per plant (13.9), biological yield (8.92 t ha-1), and straw yield (7.04 t ha-1).
-However, the Golyazi cultivar recorded a maximum seed yield of 2.71 t ha-1 (89% higher than the least performing genotype 21).
+However, the Golyazi cultivar showed a maximum seed yield of 2.71 t ha-1 (89% higher than the least performing genotype 21) owing to superior genetic potential and adaptability to soil and environmental conditions.
 In addition, the correlation analysis demonstrated a positive and significant association between seed yield and physiological maturity (0.537*), biological yield (0.760**), and straw yield (0.607**).
-Contrastingly, a negative correlation (-0.667**) between seed yield and the number of seeds per pod was recorded.
+Contrastingly, a negative correlation (-0.667**) between seed yield and the number of seeds per pod was recorded, probably owing to a reduction in seed weight with increasing number of seeds per plant.
 Moreover, the biological yield had the strongest direct association with seed yield, which in turn had linear relationships with straw yield and the number of seeds per pod.
-Furthermore, the cluster analysis revealed that the first two eigenvectors accounted for 74.15% of the overall variation among field pea genotypes, whereas the maximum variation was observed between genotype 90 and the Tore variety.
-Thus, Golyazi, Whitler, and genotype 39 might be recommended to field pea growers and breeders for developing high-potential cultivars with better adaptability under changing climatic scenarios of global warming and disruption of rainfall patterns.
+Furthermore, as per principal component analysis, PC 1 depicted the eigenvalue of 3.79 and accounted for 47.45% of the variation, while PC 2 had an eigenvalue of 2.13 and accounted for 26.70% of the variation.
+Based on recorded findings, Golyazi, Whitler, and genotype 39 could be recommended to field pea growers and breeders for developing high-potential cultivars with better adaptability under changing climatic scenarios of global warming and disruption of rainfall patterns.

 We Welcome Latest Research Articles In Field Of Botany The Pakistan Journal of Botany is an international journal ....
 Read More